datascience-course/2019-datascience-lectures/02-basic-python/README.md

 What happened here?
 Python executed the commands in the file, and then terminated.
 You saw the result, but it was not interactive anymore, but executed in a couple of milliseconds.

 Larger and bigger programs are commonly written using source code files and are not run interactively.
-They will read data from files and wait for user input, etc.
+They will read data from files, wait for user input, etc.

 ### Exercise: Running Programs